adrienbrignon/mkdocs-exporter/docs/setup/setting-up-documents.md

 At the time of writing, *Playwright* supports the following operating systems:

+- Python 3.8 or higher
 - Windows 10+, Windows Server 2016+ or Windows Subsystem for Linux (WSL)
 - macOS 12 Monterey or MacOS 13 Ventura
-- Debian 11, Ubuntu 20.04 or Ubuntu 22.04
+- Debian 11, Debian 12, Ubuntu 20.04 or Ubuntu 22.04

-???+ tip "If your operating system is not supported"
+???+ tip "Your operating system is not supported?"

     You can still use *Docker* to build your documentation from any operating system.
     Feel free to check out the [Dockerfile](https://github.com/adrienbrignon/mkdocs-exporter/blob/master/Dockerfile) used by this documentation.